Call4Cloud | MMP-C | Autopilot | Device Preparation

 Yep…. you read it correctly the IMENotificationApp.

-So, how are we going to troubleshoot this fancy IME Notification app any further?
+So, how will we troubleshoot this fancy IME Notification app any further?
 Well, let me show you first what stupid things I tried to fix this.

 Good to know is that if your device just booted, you will need to wait a bit until everything is started before you can perform a device query.
 If you don’t have that patience…(10 minutes) this is what you would notice.
 “Running Query”